Manasi (poetry collection)

-Manasi (মানসী; English: "Mental Images" or "The Mind's Creation") is a 1890 Bengali poetry book written by Rabindranath Tagore.
+Manasi (মানসী; English: "Mental Images" or "The Mind's Creation") is an 1890 Bengali poetry book written by Rabindranath Tagore.
 It comes under the "Manasi-Sonar Tari Group" of Tagore's poetry writings.

 Background

 Tagore was also a traveller.
 He was in Ghazipur when he wrote most of the poems of Manasi.
 The natural environment helped Tagore to write the complete rhythmical work.
 It was his first matured work where he did different types of rhythmical experiments.

 List of poems

 The list is in alphabetical order: